What are the responsibilities and job description for the TRANSPORTATION PLANNER position at DC Department of Human Resources?

 Promotional Potential: No known promotion potential

-Collective Bargaining Unit: This position is in a collective bargaining unit
+Collective Bargaining Unit: This position is not in a collective bargaining unit

-Duration of Appointment: Career Services – Regular Appt
+Duration of Appointment: Career Services – Term Appt

 Position Designation(s)